keithbsmiley-other/emilysite/_posts/2020-10-26-fad-diets-and-macros.md

 I'll be completely honest, a handful of recent studies have found that saturated fat might not be bad for you after all; which, I'm sure at least a few of you are yelling that exact fact at me right now as you read this.

 Well, stop it.
-I'm not trying to steal your saved up bacon grease, and I don't like getting screamed at.
+I'm not trying to steal your saved-up bacon grease, and I don't like getting screamed at.
 See what you made me do?
-You made me end my sentence in a preposition.
+You made me end my sentence with a preposition.
 Calm yourself.
 Read on.

 Most scientists, and most studies, agree that saturated fat can increase your LDL cholesterol.
 (Stop yelling.)
 However, there are at least three studies, that I'm aware of, that argue saturated fat might not increase your risk for heart disease.
 (See I'm agreeing with you).
 Those same reports, though, concluded that you absolutely can *lower* your bad cholesterol if you replace saturated fat with polyunsaturated or monounsaturated fat (see next section).

 So, say you're sautéing vegetables for dinner, and you have the choice between butter and olive oil to lube up that pan.
 Do you go for something that may or may not be bad for you and your family?
-Or do you grab something that is definitely going to benefit their heart health?[^19]
+Or do you grab something that is going to benefit their heart health?[^19]

-TL;DR: Within reason, saturated fat isn't *terrible*, but there are definitely healthier options out there for you.
+TL;DR: Within reason, saturated fat isn't *terrible*, but there are healthier options out there for you.

 ### Monounsaturated and Polyunsaturated Fats